Pratham82/Tech-blog/content/posts/Python post/index.md

 directly as you have written the code and pressed entered.

 In this program we are just printing out hello world string.
 If you are familiar with another programming language, then you can notice there is no main method here.
-Actually we don't have to explicity call in the main method here.
+Actually we don't have to explicitly call in the main method here.
 Python compiler will do this for us, That is one of the best part of python it is very easy get familiar with syntax.

 First program: